What is Arizona Tuition Organization (AZTO)?

 Is my donation also eligible for a federal income tax deduction?

-The tuition tax credits may only be used to the extent in which it reduces a tax liability to zero.
-Any unused amounts may be carried forward for not more than five consecutive taxable years.
+Corporate credit donations must be at least $5,000.
+There is no limit to the donation maximum, other than it must be approved by the ADOR and under the annual fiscal year aggregate cap.
+The corporate credit may only be used to the extent in which it reduces a tax liability to zero.
+Any unused amounts may be carried forward up to five years.

 These questions and answers are not intended to provide individuals with tax or legal advice.
 Interested persons should consult the Arizona Department of Revenue, the IRS, or their tax advisor for specific guidance relative to their particular tax situation.
 Additional information may be obtained from the AZDOR.